Hanover Brush Removal Services

 - Amend compacted soils with organic matter

-- Monitor for invasive regrowth (buckthorn, bittersweet) for 1-2 years
+- Monitor for invasive regrowth (buckthorn, bittersweet) within 1-2 years

-- Use licensed applicators for herbicide if needed (MA Dept of Agricultural Resources)
+- Use only licensed applicators for herbicide if needed (MA Dept of Agricultural Resources)

 Hanover Department of Public Works